Family Houses

 The Dower House with castellated wings — now the present day Castle.

 'An Officer of the Long Parliament' records that Maurice was "a ripe classical scholar of original wit and retentive memory" as well as being a benevolent landlord who did much to alleviate the suffering of his tenants during the years of famine.
-Whilst he took a great interest in the Castletownshend estate, his parish in Thornbury must have been his principle concern forcing him to leave the daily affairs of Castletownshend to an agent.
+Whilst he took a great interest in the Castletownshend estate, his parish in Thornbury was his principle concern forcing him to leave the daily affairs of Castletownshend to an agent.
 His son, Henry John Townshend [251], who relinquished his commission in the 2nd Life Guards in 1857 might well have acted as his father's agent.
 However he died in 1869, pre-deceasing his father, so when Maurice died in 1872 Henry John's two sisters, Geraldine Townshend [252] and Alice Townshend [253], were left in equal share a 'life interest successively' in the Castletownshend estate which was entailed1 to Henry John's eldest son Maurice FitzGerald Townshend [263], aged seven at the time.
 Geraldine, looked after the estate with help from her nephew Hubert de Burgh Townshend [264], who acted as her agent between 1891 and 1897.

-During the early years of the new century The Castle was left empty or let and Maurice himself lived variously in Schull, Castletownshend and Glandore before moving into Shepperton (see below) when he married in 1913.
-The 1901 Irish Census shows Sir John Coghill, a widower aged 75, was renting The Castle, living there with his son and daughter-in-law, his daughter, two grandsons, a nephew, a nurse and six household staff.
+During the early years of the new century The Castle was left empty or let and Maurice himself lived variously in Schull, Castletownshend and Glandore before moving into Shepperton when he married in 1913.
+The 1901 Irish Census shows Sir John Coghill, a widower aged 75, with his son and daughter-in-law, his daughter, two grandsons, a nephew, a nurse and six household staff was renting The Castle.
 Ten years later the April 1911 Census shows Sir John's Coghill's son, Egerton, had succeeded to the baronetcy and was living in The Castle with his family, a nurse, a governess and five domestic staff.
-Both the 1901 Census and the 1911 Census show that Henry FitzJohn Townshend [260] was the only member of the family living in Castletownshend at that time; he lived at Seafield.
-Seafield was previously owned by Henry FitzJohn's father, John FitzHenry Townshend [250], Judge of the High Court of the Admiralty, Ireland and the principal contributor to 'An Officer of the Long Parliament'.
+Both the 1901 Census and the 1911 Census show that Henry FitzJohn Townshend [260] was the only member of the family living in Castletownshend those years; he lived at Seafield.

 On the death of Maurice in 1948 The Castle passed to his only child, Rose-Marie Townshend [269], who in turn left it to her daughter Anne-Marie Cochrane Townshend [273].

 Save for a few years at the end of the 19th century and despite many vicissitudes The Castle has remained as the principal family seat since about 1660.
-All four 'sites' of The Castle - namely Bryan's Fort, now a ruin, the original Castle of which only the foundations remain, its replacement, of which nothing remains, and the Dower House (present day Castle) are situated within 100 metres of each other on four separate sites.

 1 The purpose of an entail was to keep the property and land of a family intact in the main line of succession.
 The heir to an entailed estate could not sell the house or land, nor bequeath it to anyone outside the family.